iobroker-community-adapters/ioBroker.panasonic-viera/README.md

 ## A Panasonic Viera Smart-TV adapter for ioBroker

 This is an ioBroker adapter for your Panasonic Viera Smart-TV.
-Tested with Panasonic TX-50DX780 and TX-50EXW.

 ## Changelog
 <!--